A School Day That Redefined Safety

 The goal became interruption.

-Not reaction.
+Not a reaction.

-Columbine did not only introduce fear.
+Columbine not only introduced fear.

 It introduced structure.